keithledgerwood/WICLab-guide/v2/02 -onboard-employee.md

 ## Add the BambooHR App to Okta

-Okta maintains a specific integration for BambooHR in the Okta Integration Network (OIN).
-To add this to your Okta org, follow these steps:
+Okta maintains a specific integration for BambooHR in the Okta Integration Network (OIN), that supports Okta SSO using SAMl and Provisioning using APIs.
+In this section of the lab our focus will be on sourcing users from BambooHR using Okta Import.

 1. In the Lab environment, click **Launch** for Workforce Identity Cloud.